Abid Surti

-Abid Surti or Aabid Surti (born 5 May 1935) is a painter, author, cartoonist, journalist, environmentalist, playwright and screenwriter from India.
+Abid Surti or Aabid Surti (born 5 May 1935) is an Indian painter, author, cartoonist, journalist, environmentalist, playwright and screenwriter.
 He was given a National Award by the government of India in 1993 for writing a series of short stories called the "Teesri Aankh".

 Life

 Abid Surti was born in a Gujarati Muslim family on 5 May 1935 at Vavera, near Rajula, Gujarat, India to Gulam Hussain and Sakina Begum.
 In his childhood, at the age of 5, he almost got carried away by flood in the Tapti river near Surat.
 The family later shifted to Bombay and he spent his childhood in Dongri area of Mumbai.
 His father was follower of Sufism.
 He joined the J. J. School of Art in 1954 and obtained a Diploma in Arts.
 He was greatly influenced by the writings of 20th-century Bengali novelist, Sharat Chandra Chatterji.
 Besides being a writer in Hindi and Gujarati, he is also an expert in Urdu.
 He started his career as a freelancer.
 In 1965, he married Masooma Begum; they have two sons from this marriage.